 In 2011, the Observatory was named one of “The World’s 100 Most Important Places” by TIME.

 We visited at night so we could look through the 3 telescopes they have on site for the public to view the night sky so I don’t have any outside pictures because honestly I went just because I wanted to look through big telescopes and not ‘document’ it.
+Many Arizona cities have embraced dark sky policies, promoting limitations on lighting at night.
 Flagstaff was voted the world’s first International Dark Sky’s city in 2001.